agstack/OpenAgri-WeatherService/README.md

 ```
 /api/data/forecast5?lat={latitude}&lon={longitude}
 ```
+Retrieves a 5-day weather forecast with 3-hour intervals for a specific location.
+Response is in standard JSON format

 **GET**
 ```
 /api/linkeddata/forecast5?lat={latitude}&lon={longitude}
 ```
+Retrieves the same 5-day weather forecast with 3-hour intervals, but returns data in OCSM JSON-LD format

 **GET**
 ```
 /api/data/thi?lat={latitude}&lon={longitude}
 ```
+Provides the Temperature Humidity Index for a specific location in standard JSON format

 **GET**
 ```
 /api/linkeddata/thi?lat={latitude}&lon={longitude}
 ```
+Provides the Temperature Humidity Index for a specific location in OCSM JSON-LD format

 **GET**
 ```
 /api/data/weather?lat={latitude}&lon={longitude}
 ```
+Returns current weather conditions for a specific location in standard JSON format

 Get a complete list of the OpenApi specification compatible with [OCSM](OCSM.md) and [JSON](API.md)